Please enable JavaScript to view the comments powered by Disqus.

 Prince Edward Island Critical Workers Stream

-The PEI Critical Worker Stream is employer-driven, allowing Island employers to fill low-skilled positions that they are unable to fill through the local job market.
-You can apply to immigrate to Canada through this stream if you are currently working in PEI with the exception of trucking-sector employers who may be recruited from other provinces within Canada.
+The PEI Critical Worker Stream is employer-driven, allowing Island employers to fill low-skilled positions they cannot fill through the local job market.
+You can also apply to become a permanent resident of Canada through this stream if you are currently working in PEI, except for trucking-sector employers who may be recruited from other provinces within Canada.

 Prince Edward Island Critical Workers Stream Eligibility Requirements